ember-cli/ember-cli-blueprint-test-helpers/README.md

     });
   });
 ```
-Use EOL for line breaks, as it provides cross platform
+Use EOL for line breaks, as it provides cross platform support.